Birthdate

 Classification

-Burk has been a member of the team for many years.
-She has attended the 2016, 2012 and 2008 Paralympic Games, 2011, 2015 and 2019 IBSA World Championships, 2006 and 2010 IBSA Goalball World Championships and Games and 2015 and 2019 Parapan Am Games.
+Amy Burk has been a member of Canada’s national women’s goalball team for many years.
+She has attended the 2020, 2016, 2012 and 2008 Paralympic Games, 2011, 2015, 2019, 2023 IBSA World Championships, and the 2011, 2015, 2019, 2023 Parapan Am Games.
 She has been nominated for MVP at several international championships.

 Born with Albinism and a visual impairment, Burke grew up with a love for competition.
 She played basketball in elementary school and was introduced to goalball at age 12 by her itinerant teacher, who sat on the board of directors for recreational sports for PEI.
 Burk’s teacher gave the PEI goalball coach her name, who then reached out to her, paying her a visit at her school and inviting her to come try the sport of goalball with the provincial team.